upload-interop/interface/README.md

 As with other user inputs, it is an application-specific concern to map those arbitrary structures to more well-defined ones, such as domain-specific collections.

+## Why are there no mutable or immutable interfaces?

+An upload represents user input; the original user input values should be retained unmodified.
+If consumers need to modify the user input, those modifications should be captured in a domain-specific structure.

 * * *